 In this study of David Lambert’s ground-breaking book, How Repentance Became Biblical, we closely examine the historical and exegetical evidence of the biblical texts and other Jewish sacred material to find the answer to our question:

 When did repentance become a biblical, religious concept?
 Maybe what we have always assumed to be the case needs a fresh look.

-This study includes the 13 full video sessions, that were recorded live via Zoom.
+This study includes the 13 full audio and video sessions recorded live via Zoom.
 All sessions also include “Audio Only” for those that prefer listening instead of watching.
 All of the weekly participants’ discussions and questions are included.
 Thanks for all that!